top of page

 The adjective 'peckish,' denoting a mild hunger or having a slight appetite, has its origins in British English slang.
 It derives from the word 'peck,' which originally meant to pick at or nibble food in a hesitant or cautious manner, typically seen in birds as they peck at seeds or grains.
 The term 'peckish' evolved from this notion of nibbling, suggesting a hunger that is not strong enough to warrant a full meal but rather a desire for a small, light snack.
 While 'peckish' may not have a long and intricate etymology like some other words, its origin is rooted in the simple act of pecking at food, making it a descriptive and charming word for a modest appetite.

-Quiz: Find the meaning of the adjective peckish:
+Find the correct meaning of the adjective peckish:

 Try Again!